mitchrosaaen/ENGL235/lessons/stat.md

 ## Lesson Steps/Components [as many as needed]

+### How to find S.T.A.T

 1. Log into Canvas.

 2. Open the Student Services tab on the bottom of the left side of the screen.

 3. Open S.T.A.T.

+Now that you have made it to the S.T.A.T homepage, you can now access the live chat for assistance or use the modules for other helpful information.

+### How to use live chat

+asdasdasdsa

+### How to access modules

 ## Credits, Further Reading, etc.